-Inheritance Tax and Gift Taxes: Protect and maintain the repeal of the inheritance tax and gift tax.
+Inheritance Tax and Gift Taxes: Oppose reinstatement of the inheritance tax and gift tax.

-Refund Procedures: Support taxpayers' fundamental right to a prompt refund of taxes not due to a taxing authority.
+Refund Procedures: Support taxpayers' fundamental right to a prompt refund of taxes not due a taxing authority.

 "Fiscal Only" Legislative Sessions: Support the continuation of a system of alternating fiscal/non-fiscal legislative sessions.